TomReilly1/mb2hub/README.md

 <!-- ABOUT -->
 ## About The Project

 MB2 Hub aims to be a online reference for any data or statistics that pertain to Mount&Blade II: Bannerlord.
 This project is a work-in-progress, so I am continously trying to add more concepts and functionality.
-Also, because Bannerlord is in early access and moves at a relatively quick pace, I will try to keep the webiste updated to the beta version.
+I will always try to keep the website updated with data from the latest stable release.